This gluten-free sugar cookie recipe is sponsored by Bob’s Red Mill and contains affiliate links. Please see my disclosures for details.

 After playing with the ratios a bit, and a bunch of trial and error, I came up with this absolutely perfect gluten-free sugar cookie recipe, one that I use year round and especially over the winter holidays as I can cut these cookies into any shape and the shape will hold!

-I have a few tips to ensuring you get a seriously perfect no-spread, soft sugar cookie each and every time.
+I have a few tips to ensuring you get a seriously perfect no-spread, soft-baked sugar cookie each and every time.

 First, do not add any baking powder or baking soda.
 This will leaven the cookies too much and they won’t hold their beautiful shapes.
 The cookies won’t taste any different without the baking powder or soda – and you won’t miss it at all in these cookies – trust me!

 Third, I found the secret to making a perfect cut-out, no-spread gluten-free sugar cookie is to not add additional flour to the recipe than what is called for.
-This means measuring your cookies by weight, as possible, especially if you use different flour blends that can weigh different.
-I provided the estimated volume measurement in the recipe just in case you don’t have one of these awesome kitchen scales readily available (but you should get one for next time).
+This means measuring your cookies by weight, as possible, especially if you use different flour blends that weigh differently.
+I provide the estimated volume measurement in the recipe just in case you don’t have one of these awesome kitchen scales readily available (but you should get one for next time).

-On top of that, when you roll out the cookies, don’t flour the surface with more flour before rolling them out.
-When you do this, it adds more flour to your cookies and it will make them taste and/or bake up differently.
+On top of that, when you roll out the cookies, don’t flour the surface with more flour.
+When you do this, it adds more flour to your cookies and it will make them taste and bake up differently.
 To get the perfect cookie, use powdered sugar vs. flour to lightly dust your rolling surface.
 It won’t add that extra flour that might change the taste and texture of your gluten-free sugar cookies.

 How Do the Gluten-Free Sugar Cookies Taste?